letsencrypt/pebble/README.md

 `PEBBLE_VA_NOSLEEP=1 pebble -config ./test/config/pebble-config.json`

+The maximal number of seconds to sleep can be configured by defining `PEBBLE_VA_SLEEPTIME`.
+It must be set to a positive integer.

 ### Skipping Validation

 If you want to avoid the hassle of having to stand up a challenge response